Online casinos look simple on the surface, but the system underneath is built on math, software logic, and compliance controls.

 What Is a Live Dealer Casino and How Does It Work?

-Live dealer casinos combine real dealers with streaming technology.
+Live dealer casinos combine real dealers with streaming technology to recreate the atmosphere of a physical casino while allowing players to wager online.

-Players place bets digitally while watching real cards, roulette wheels, or game tables in real time.
-Unlike standard virtual games, live dealer formats do not use RNG to deal cards or spin wheels.
-Instead, outcomes come from physical gameplay captured on camera.
+Players place bets digitally while watching real cards, roulette wheels, or gaming tables in real time.
+Unlike traditional virtual casino games, live dealer formats do not rely on Random Number Generators (RNGs) to deal cards or spin wheels.
+Instead, outcomes come from physical gameplay captured on camera and streamed directly to players.

 Live Dealer vs Virtual Casino Games